UK economic growth slows sharply in July

 It was the economy's sixth consecutive month of growth, but the increase was much lower than in the previous month, which saw 1% growth.

-Arts, entertainment and recreation activities helped to fuel the rise as more people resumed going out.
+Arts, entertainment and recreation activities helped the rise, but the "pingdemic" kept many workers at home.

 The UK economy is still 2.1% below its pre-pandemic peak, said the Office for National Statistics (ONS).